su1nta/Apple_In_Clone/README.md

 **14.** Click on `Create pull request`.

-**15.** You have made a PR to Originals.
+**15.** You have made a PR to Apple_In_Clone.
 Wait for your submission to be accepted and your PR to be merged.

 This repository is for beginners and those who are new to coding.
 Happy Coding :)